chrisrob210/devo-journal/README.md

 # devo-journal
 A Devotional Journal Web App designed around the Kairos journal.
-For educational purposes only.
 Created using PHP, JS, Bootstrap, and MySQL.
+For educational purposes only!

 Makes use of a database to store daily journal entries.
 Includes a secure login feature to keep user entries private.